rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 201: Created Successfully
   - Body will be populated with relevant info.
 - 401: The session token is missing or invalid.
-  - Body will be undefined
+  - Body will be an error message
 - 403: The user is not a contributor on the requested project or does not have the editor role
-  - Body will be undefined
+  - Body will be an error message
 - 404: The project does not exist
-  - Body will be undefined
+  - Body will be an error message
 - 429: Rate Limit Exceeded.
 - 500: Internal Server Error
-  - Body will be undefined
+  - Body will be an error message

 ### Update Link `PUT` `/api/v1/project/[project_id]/link/[link_id]`